NeoAssist/docker-keepalived/README.md

 HAProxy (and most other services) won't bind to an address that doesn't exist.
 This can cause a problem when the keepalived healthchecks run, as they look for the servie responding on the virtual ip.
 In order to solve this, you can either configure HAProxy without an address (so it binds to all of them) with bind :80 for instance, or, the suggested use: enable HAProxy to bind to non-existent addresses by enabling the net.ipv4.ip_nonlocal_bind kernel setting.

 Information on how to enable the kernel option:
-Debian/Ubuntu should work simply by adding "" to the end of the /etc/sysctl.conf file (no ") and running # sysctl -p CoreOS should work simply by executing: #/bin/sh -c "/usr/sbin/sysctl -w net.ipv4.ip_nonlocal_bind=1"
+- Debian/Ubuntu should work simply by
+  adding "net.ipv4.ip_nonlocal_bind=1" to the end of the /etc/sysctl.conf file (no ") running # sysctl -p (or sudo sysctl -p if you arent root)
+- CoreOS should work simply by executing:
+  #/bin/sh -c "/usr/sbin/sysctl -w net.ipv4.ip_nonlocal_bind=1"
   Another option is to add this to a unit file with a oneshot execution...

 *Other distributions may have slightly different commands or syntax...google is your friend!*